nitzanlab/AnnoTransfer/README.md

 Other paths can remain as they are if you're not making additional changes (type `:wq` to save the file and exit).

-Now run `source ~/.config/annoTransfer.conf` to apply the variables to your enviornment.
+Now run `source ~/.config/annoTransfer.conf` to apply the variables to your environment.
 Run that command on every session you wish to acess these variables. (scripts in the library use them by default).
 ### 3.Install virtual environment
 Run `$PROJECT_DIR/Scripts/build_venv.sh`.
 ### 4.Run